In the name of Allah, the Gracious, the Merciful

 Source: Sunan Ibn Mājah 3349, Grade: Sahih

-The prophetic tradition (sunnah) is to fill the stomach with one third of food, one third of drink, and one third left empty.
+The prophetic tradition (sunnah) is to fill the stomach with one third of food, one third of drink, and one third left empty, except for special occasions when it is permitted to eat one’s fill.
+One should gradually decrease their food portions and intake over time until they become accustomed to eating in moderate amounts.
 If we followed this wise advice, as difficult as it may be for some of us, we would inevitably see the positive results on our bodies and subsequently on our depression and anxiety.

 In addition to diet, we need to make sure we get enough quality sleep and exercise.
-Allah created the night time for us to rest and our bodies require it, as neglecting our sleep requirement for any reason, even prayer, is a blameworthy excess.
+Allah created the night time for us to rest, and our bodies need it to heal and recharge our energy reserves.
+Neglecting our sleep requirements for any reason, even prayer, is a blameworthy excess.

 وَجَعَلْنَا نَوْمَكُمْ سُبَاتًا وَجَعَلْنَا اللَّيْلَ لِبَاسًا

 And We made your sleep for rest and the night as a covering.